damomine/aleominer/README.md

 Run with pool mode, the GPU performance is 5% higher

 ### 2.3.7
+Fix problems in HiveOS<br>
-Run with pool mode, the GPU performance is 5% higher
+Improve RTX 20s GPU performance by 5% <br>